Introduction:

 ð Contracts, employment, benefits, retirement+

-ð Non-medical related opportunities like tv, radio, influencer, team physician, community outreach
+ð Non-medical related opportunities like tv, radio, influencer, speaker, team physician, community outreach

 ð